 “What I'm hoping is that we give students an opportunity to build personal and professional habits that, when faced with a problem, allow them to pause and reflect more, and not see it as simply black and white,” says von Heyking.
 “We would like to provide them with a toolkit to support their nascent professionalism particularly in terms of communication, personal efficacy, and problem-solving skills.
 If they can have that moment, in academics or work, where they sit back and think about mapping out all the possible outcomes of a situation and think through the best way to move forward, then I think we’ve given them a valuable skill.”

 The micro-course delivery method for each seminar is completed over four weeks.
 Each course opens with an in-person three-hour class to introduce the material and concepts of the course, followed by a three-week self-study period featuring online self-directed modules.
 Students will work at their own pace but still connect with other members of their cohort through course activities.
 The class will then gather again for a concluding three-hour session.

-MNP and the CPA Education Foundation have come together to support the establishment of the Insight Series, lending the perspective and support of industry professionals and experts.
+MNP and the CPA Education Foundation have come together to support the establishment of the Insight Series through a generous combined gift of $200,000 and through their perspective and support as industry professionals and experts.